alvindev0/triangulr/README.md

 function, quantile function, and random deviates generator for the triangular distribution.

-While there are already existing packages that provide these functions, `triangulr` aims to provide functions that closely follow the interface of existing distribution functions from the `stats` library and not sacrifice on performance.

 ## Installation

 <!-- You can install the released version of triangulr from [CRAN](https://CRAN.R-project.org) with: -->